More and more, district leaders are focusing on promoting and assessing students’ social-emotional learning (SEL) competencies.

 Here are some resources to explore next:

-- Panorama's Adult SEL Toolkit (includes an adult SEL self-assessment)
+- Panorama's Adult SEL Toolkit (includes 15 Adult SEL survey topics)

 You can also learn a lot about adult SEL from organizations and researchers that specialize in this area.
 Here are some articles and resources worth exploring: